Selling Sunset's Christine Quinn Talks Us Through Her Incredible Home

 Your fridge.
 Let's talk through it.
 You only have champagne and water.
 Do you even cook in your kitchen?

 [Laughs] I do.
 I just don't like to waste food so what I do is I order what I'm going to make that night and then cook it.
 I don't like eating leftovers.
-So for breakfast, I just get a Starbucks and I eat a yogurt.
+So for breakfast I just get a Starbucks and I eat a yoghurt.
 But I don't like keeping extra food in the house.

-[Laughs] I do.
-I just don't like to waste food so what I do is I order what I'm going to make that night and then cook it.
-I don't like eating leftovers.
-So for breakfast, I just get a Starbucks and I eat a yogurt.
-But I don't like keeping extra food in the house.

 What are the things you like to cook and eat?

-I love making pasta.
-It's my favorite thing in the world.
-I make a really good carbonara with salted bacon and cheese, and I love to do that and a good salad, and definitely a chocolate dessert.

-You only have two chairs on the dining table, so dinner parties are clearly not in the cards for you.
-But your games and movie room are exciting.
-What are your favorite films to watch?
+You only have two chairs on the dining table, so dinner parties are clearly off the cards for you.
+But your games and movie room is exciting.
+What are your favourite films to watch?

 I actually haven't watched a horror film in so long but I used to really be obsessed with the Hostel series and I loved the Saw franchise.
 I was in my 20s when they came out and loved going to the cinema to watch them.
 I love gore.
 But I also love watching lipo shows and stuff.